 The Pride of Canterbury is the sister ship to the Pride of Kent and the Pride of Burgundy.
 However, the Pride of Kent is more similar in its design and styling.
 Constructed in Germany in 1991 the ship entered into service in 1992 as the European Pathway.
+The vessel works alongside its sister ships and the Spirit of France and the Spirit of Britain.

 The ferry once operated originally on the Dover to Zeebrugge ferry route.
 However, as the Dover to Calais ferry route became more popular, P&O Ferries decided to convert it to a passenger ferry.
 Therefore in 2003 it entered service on the Dover to Calais route as the Pride of Canterbury.

 The Pride of Canterbury is smaller than some of the newer ships in the fleet and stands at just 179.7m long.
 It has a gross tonnage of 30635 and 8 decks.
-In total the ship can carry approximately 2000 passengers, 115 freight vehicles or 600 passenger vehicles.
-Like similar ships of the same size it can reach speeds of up to 21 knots or 24mph.
+In total, the ship can carry approximately 2000 passengers, 115 freight vehicles or 600 passenger vehicles.
+Like similar ships of the same size, it can reach speeds of up to 21 knots or 24mph.

 Although all three ships are older than some others on the Dover to Calais route, P&O Ferries ensure you have both a comfortable and enjoyable journey.